puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-blocker-toolkit.md

 ```

 > [!NOTE]
-> This setting is available only as a Computer setting; there is no Per-User setting.
+> This setting is available only as a computer setting; there is no per-user setting.

 > [!IMPORTANT]
 > This registry setting isn't stored in a policies key and is considered a *preference*.
 Therefore, if the Group Policy Object that implements the setting is ever removed or the policy is set to **Not Configured**, the setting will remain.
 To unblock distribution of Microsoft Edge (Chromium-based) by using Group Policy, set the policy to **Disabled**.